DARCI Conference

 Notification of outcome: By end of February.

-All registrations close: 8th August 2025 5pm UK time
+Speaker registrations closes: 8th August 2025 5pm UK time

 Types of Registration and Fees